Current Designations of U.S. Military Aircraft

 Notes for Modified Mission Symbol:

 (5) Series Letter: Variants of a basic aircraft type are designated by a suffix letter.
 The first model always receives suffix "A" and subsequent series letters are to be assigned in strict sequence (omitting "I" and "O" to avoid confusion with numerals "1" and "0").
 The series letter is actually a mandatory component of a conforming MDS, and therefore "plain" designations like "F-16" always designate the general type of aircraft and never a specific model.
 Of course, the sequence rule is often ignored and there are many designations with out-of-sequence suffixes (e.g. to designate a specific customer, like the "N" in F-16N designated "Navy") or even "special" suffixes as in AV-8B(R)+.
 It is not well defined, which kind of modifications actually mandate the assignment of a new series letter.
-In the more recent past, even extensive modifications to an aircraft type have sometimes not led to a different series designation, e.g. a currently produced F-16C is much different from an early production F-16C.
+In the more recent past, even extensive modifications to an aircraft type have sometimes not led to a different series designation, e.g. the latest version of the F-16C is much different from an early production F-16C.

 (6) Status Prefix: Any aircraft, which is not in normal operational service, can receive a prefix letter in its designation to reflect its current status.
 Because both modified mission and status prefix letters can appear to the left of the basic mission symbol, both groups of letters are distinct to avoid ambiguities.
 The following status prefixes are defined: